 Palombaggia beach is located in southern Corsica, about 5 kilometers south of Porto Vecchio city center.
 The access roads are small and often crowded in summer, making it sometimes complicated to come during high season.
 Parking options are limited around the beach: there is one free parking lot (located lot north of the beach) and several toll parking areas, with limited capacity : arrive early, or opt for the shuttle service (during high season only).
 Once on the beach, walk northwards (on your left when facing the sea) until you come to the first rocky point.

-Enter the water from the sandy beach, close to the red-rock line closing the bay, facing Jet Liberty.
+Enter the water from the northern tip of the sandy beach, between the two rocky points closing the bay.

 Snorkeling in Palombaggia is a delight: a gorgeous backdrop, clear, warm water and a preserved marine life all make for an enjoyable exploration.

 As anywhere else in the Mediterranean Sea, marine species are often attached to a specific environment.
 Sandy areas are loved by schools of silver fish and small groups of thicklip grey mullets.
 Try to spot a sole or a small octopus almost perfectly fading in the backdrop.
 The meadows are the place to spot salema porgy, going by in sometimes big schools.
 Hiding in posidonia are the most interesting fish to spot, such as peacock wrasse and broadnosed pipefish – this one is another camouflage expert.
 Finally, the most colorful fish all dwell in the rocky areas, where water is oxygenated by waves: look for wrasses and painted combers there.

 The site is part of Bouches de Bonifacio Marine Reserve (the largest of mainland France) where fishing has been regulated since 1999: as a consequence, the density of fish and variety of species is particularly important here.